numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. note::

-    In general a DType with a physical unit, may want to not allow casting away the unit.
-Unlike NumPy datetime in general the cast from a datetime64 to an integer is not clearly defined.
+    In general a DType with a physical unit may want to disallow dropping the unit during casting.
+Unlike NumPy datetime in general, the cast from a datetime64 to an integer is not clearly defined.
 Instead, this type of cast may be better represented as a special ufunc, e.g. ``unit.drop_unit(arr)``.